Hypoallergenic breeds at a glance

 The beautiful Balinese is a longhaired Siamese.
 They share common traits with their Siamese cousins, being intelligent, outgoing and people oriented.
 They love to play games and will follow you from room to room.

 Well, the Rex and Sphynx cats have less fur (yes, Sphynx cats do have a peach-like fuzz) and therefore less is shed into the environment.
-It should be noted however that while Rex and Sphynx cats shed less fur into the environment, they still shed dander (skin flakes) which contain the Fel d1 protein.
+While Rex and Sphynx cats shed less fur, they still shed dander (skin flakes) which contain the Fel d1 protein.

-Most cats shed all year round, with a heavier shed around springtime.
-I recently spoke to a Siberian cat breeder who said that Siberian cats tend to shed less year around, but instead shed heavily twice a year.
+Most cats shed all year round, with a more substantial shed around springtime.
+I recently spoke to a Siberian cat breeder who said that Siberian cats tend to shed less year around, but instead shed twice a year heavily.
 She reported that in her experience, the breed has been good for allergy sufferers. *

 While not proven, it is speculated that darker coated cats produce more Fel d1 than light coloured cats.
 I have one family member who is allergic to cats and had problems going near my black male domestic cat, but she was fine with my lilac female Burmese.